tschuelia/Pandora/docs/usage.rst

 for any kind of `numpy` data matrix.
 The idea is that many (computational) biologists use `R` or `Python` to perform their PCA and MDS analyses instead of using `smartpca`.
 This enables the user to perform any kind of preprocessing before doing the PCA/MDS analyses.

-See (TODO EXAMPLES) for a few examples on how to use Pandora as Python library.
+See :ref:`Examples` for a few examples on how to use Pandora as Python library.
-Since many biologists work with `R` instead of `Python`, you can also find an example on how to export your `R` data and import it in `Python` such that you can reuse your existing `R` preprocessing scripts :-) (TODO R Export/Import Example)
+Since many biologists work with `R` instead of `Python`, you can also find an example on how to export your `R` data and import it in `Python` such that you can reuse your existing `R` preprocessing scripts :-)

 Additional Notes